bernard357/green-button/README.md

 ```

-### Sequence of operations
+## Ok, tell me the sequence of operations

-1. Get a physical button that can generate web requests.
+### Step 1.
+Get a physical button that can generate web requests.

 I acquired a large green button from bt.tn,
 and then paired it with my smartphone over private WiFi.

 ![1-bt.tn](docs/1-bt.tn.png)

-2. Declare a bot at Cisco Spark for Developer, then save the precious token that is given in return.
+### Step 2.
+Declare a bot at Cisco Spark for Developer, then save the precious token that is given in return.

 I saved this token as `CISCO_SPARK_BTTN_BOT` in the environment of my workstation, so that it is not in
 any configuration file.
 To align with the machines, there is also a need to put some human e-mail address
 in `CISCO_PARK_BTTN_MAN`.
 The bot will promote this human to a moderator role of the target Spark room.

 ![2-cisco](docs/2-cisco.png)

-3. Get and configure a small public web server.
+### Step 3.
+Get and configure a small public web server.

 If you have some MCP credentials, you may want to clone this GitHub
 repository on your workstation, and then run plumbery: `python -m plumbery fittings.yaml deploy`

 ![3-plumbery](docs/3-plumbery.png)

-4. Activate the server.
+### Step 4.
+Activate the bot.

 If you have used plumbery at the previous step, just follow instructions on screen.
 Connect to your server over SSH in a terminal window, then run the server in the foreground:
 `python hook.py` Log messages are pretty comprehensive, so it should easy to monitor how things are going.

 ![4-bot](docs/4-bot.png)

-5. Configure the button to use the public IP address of the web server.
+### Step 5.
+Configure the button to use the public IP address of the web server.

 For this I used the straightforward console provided by bt.tn.
 It took me about 1 minute or 2.

 ![5-my.bt.tn](docs/5-my.bt.tn.png)

-6. Now launch Cisco Spark and press the button.
+### Step 6.
+Now launch Cisco Spark and press the button.

 After some seconds you should get a new room on screen, and a first update in Markdown.
 The button should return to quiet state (no led), and the log of the server should report that everything is ok.

 ![6-spark](docs/6-spark.png)